× Home Categories Reviews About

 Polycotton

 A blend of polyester and cotton used in premium tents.
-It's more breathable and durable than standard polyester but also much heavier and more expensive.

 R